Cargo ships are classified into various types based on purpose, size, type of cargo etc.

 Some other forms of dry cargo are:

-- Cargo Liners: An ocean liner is a ship designed to transport passengers from point A to point B. The classic example of such a voyage would be a transatlantic crossing from Europe to America.
+- Cargo Liners: An ocean liner is designed to transport passengers from point A to point B. The classic example of such a voyage would be a transatlantic crossing from Europe to America.

 3. Tanker Ships

 Tanker ships are specialised vessels for carrying a large amount of liquid cargo.
 Tankers are further sub-divided into different types based on the cargo they carry.

 Read in detail – What are tanker ships?

 The main types of tankers are: